cherryservers/cherry-ansible-module/README.md

 Introduction
 ------------

-Cherry Servers is a bare-metal hosting company aimed at enterprise-level clients supports these Ansible modules:
+Cherry Servers is an international Bare Metal Cloud provider and supports the following Ansible modules:

-* __cherryservers_sshkey__: manages public keys on Client Portal.
-Later on you may add those keys to deploying servers.
+* __cherryservers_sshkey__: manages public SSH keys on Client Portal.
+You may assign these keys to your chosen servers upon deployment.
 * __cherryservers_ips__: manages floating IPs at Client Portal.
-You may order additional IPs, route them to existing servers etc.
+You may order additional IPs, route them to existing servers, etc.
 * __cherryservers_server__: manages servers at Cherry Servers.
-You can Deploy, Terminate server, manage its power etc.
+You may Deploy and Terminate servers, manage theyr power, etc.

 Installation
 ------------

-In order to use those modules you need to download module files from [bitbucket](https://bitbucket.org/cherryservers/cherry_ansible_module) and put them to folder named **library** and move it to folder with your ansible playbooks, i.e.:
+In order to use above mentioned modules you need to download files from [bitbucket](https://bitbucket.org/cherryservers/cherry_ansible_module) , put them into folder named **library** and move it to your ansible playbooks directory, for instance:

 ```
 └── cherry_servers_playbooks
     ├── library
     │   ├── cherryservers_ips.py
     │   ├── cherryservers_server.py
     │   └── cherryservers_sshkey.py
     ├── servers_deploy.yml
     └── servers_terminate.yml
 ```